From Canopy to Ground via ForestGen3D: Learning Cross-Domain Generation of 3D Forest Structure from

 Each TLS scan was initially positioned using GPS-based estimates in global coordinates.
-These positions were used to extract a corresponding 50 meter radius ALS point-cloud subset around each TLS scan center.
-The automatic and target-less co-registration approach from \cite{castorena2023automated} was applied to refine the position provided by GPS while also aligning the TLS scan to the ALS point-cloud relative to rotations.
+These positions were used to extract a corresponding 50 meter radius ALS pointcloud subset around each TLS scan center.
+The automatic and targetless co-registration approach from \cite{castorena2023automated} was applied to refine the position provided by GPS while also aligning the TLS scan to the ALS point-cloud relative to rotations.
 Each co-registered pair was manually verified by an expert to ensure qualitative alignment between spatial features.
-Tree detection was performed using the deep learning (DL)-based method from \cite{windrim2019forest}, which detects trees or tightly clustered groups of trees/vegetation by fitting 2D bounding boxes from a top-down bird’s-eye view and then expanding each bounding box to 3D informed by the lowest-to-highest point elevation difference.
+Tree detection was performed using the deep learning (DL) based method from \cite{windrim2019forest}, which detects trees or tightly clustered groups of trees/vegetation by fitting 2D bounding boxes from a top-down bird’s-eye view and then expanding each bounding box to 3D informed by the lowest-to-highest point elevation difference.
 This approach ensures that the resulting 3D bounding boxes capture the full vertical extent of vegetation, from the top of the canopy to the lowest ground point.
 These bounding boxes were used to extract tree-level point clouds by truncating the points in the ALS and TLS scans inside each 3D box.
 To mitigate the non-uniform point density in TLS, we truncated each point cloud to a 25m radius and downsampled each TLS scan to a 0.10 cm voxel size.
 Each tree scan was then centered and normalized within the $[0,1]^3$ range.
 The dataset was manually curated to remove incomplete trees (e.g., those significantly cut by bounding boxes), and incorrect detections.
 The final dataset consists of 2,900 TLS/ALS tree or tree-cluster pairs.
 Fig. \ref{fig:dataset} illustrates nine ALS/TLS example pairs, with ALS trees in yellow (top row) and corresponding TLS scans in aqua (bottom row).